TechHireWorkshops/Data-Analysis-with-Python/README.md

 to glean other data.

-We can group by more than 1 column at a time, and examine pertitent columns..
+We can group by more than 1 column at a time, and examine pertinent columns..
 Let's take a look at this:

 	print(df.groupby(['Pclass', 'Sex'])['Survived'].mean())